Central flashes during stellar occultations. Effects of diffraction, interferences, and stellar diameter

-\abstract {Central flashes may occur during stellar occultations by solar system objects.} {Catalog diffraction effects on the flash with point-like stars, monochromatic waves and different cases of spherical transparent atmosphere; Describe the corrections due to stellar diameters.} {Diffraction involves the Huygens principle, the Sommerfeld lemma and the stationary phase method, while finite stellar diameter cases involve Clausius' theorem.} {For point-like stars, the central flash shape is that of the classical Poisson spot, but with larger height.
-For tenuous atmospheres that cannot focus the stellar rays at shadow center, the flash is amplified by the factor $(R_0/r_0)^2$ compared to the Poisson spot, where $R_0$ and $r_0$ are the object and the shadow radii, respectively.
-For denser atmospheres that can focus the rays at shadow center, the flash peaks at $2\pi^2(R_{\rm CF}/\lambda_{\rm F})^2 \phi_\perp(0)$, where $R_{\rm CF}$ is the central flash layer radius, $\lambda_{\rm F}$ is the Fresnel scale and $\phi_\perp(0)$ is the flux that would be observed at shadow center without focusing.
+\abstract {Central flashes may occur during stellar occultations by objects in the Solar System.} {Catalog diffraction effects on the flash with point-like stars, monochromatic waves, and different cases of spherical transparent atmosphere; describe the corrections due to stellar diameters.} {To describe diffraction, we used the Huygens principle, the Sommerfeld lemma, and the stationary phase method, and we treated the effects of finite stellar diameter using Clausius' theorem.} {For point-like stars, the central flash shape is that of the classical Poisson spot, but with a greater height.
+For tenuous atmospheres that cannot focus the stellar rays at the shadow center, the flash is amplified by the factor $(R_0/r_0)^2$ compared to the Poisson spot, where $R_0$ and $r_0$ are the object and the shadow radii, respectively.
+For denser atmospheres that can focus the rays at the shadow center, the flash peaks at $2\pi^2(R_{\rm CF}/\lambda_{\rm F})^2 \phi_\perp(0)$, where $R_{\rm CF}$ is the central flash layer radius, $\lambda_{\rm F}$ is the Fresnel scale, and $\phi_\perp(0)$ is the flux that would be observed at the shadow center without focusing.
 For isothermal atmospheres with scale height $H$, the height is $2\pi^2 (R_{\rm CF} H)/\lambda_{\rm F}^2$.
-Fringes surrounding the central flash are separated by $\lambda_{\rm P}= \lambda_{\rm F}^2/R_{\rm CF}$, related to the separation between the primary and secondary stellar images.
-For a projected stellar diameter $D_* \gtrsim \lambda_{\rm P}$, the flash is described by complete elliptic integrals, and has full width at half maximum of $1.14 D_*$ and peak value $8H/D_*$.} {For Earth-based occultations by Pluto and Triton observed in the visible with point-like stars, diffraction causes flashes with very large heights $\sim$10$^4$-10$^5$, spread over a very small meter-sized region in the shadow plane.
+Fringes surrounding the central flash are separated by $\lambda_{\rm P}= \lambda_{\rm F}^2/R_{\rm CF}$, which is related to the separation between the primary and secondary stellar images.
+For a projected stellar diameter $D_* \gg \lambda_{\rm P}$, the flash is described by complete elliptic integrals, and has a full width at half maximum of $1.14 D_*$ and a peak value of $8H/D_*$.} {For Earth-based occultations by Pluto and Triton observed in the visible with point-like stars, diffraction causes flashes with very large heights of $\sim$10$^4$-10$^5$, spread over a very small meter-sized region in the shadow plane.
 In practice, the flash is usually smoothed by the stellar diameter, but still reaches high values of $\sim$50 and $\sim$200 during Pluto and Triton occultations, respectively.
 Diffraction dominates when using millimeter wavelengths or longer.
-Effects of departure from sphericity, atmospheric waves and stellar limb darkening are discussed.}
+We discuss the effects of departure from sphericity, atmospheric waves, and stellar limb darkening.}

 \keywords{occultations -- planets and satellites: atmospheres}